 Need information about fiscal sponsors, or other grant guidelines?

-Food Well Alliance hosted an opportunity to learn more about the 2018 Community Garden Grant process through an Online Webinar on Feb.
-22nd.
-The webinar provided more information about the grant, and provided webinar attendees with the opportunity to learn more about using the online grant system to complete and submit their application.
+Food Well Alliance hosted an opportunity to learn more about the 2019 Community Garden Grant process through an online webinar on February 21.
+The webinar provided more information about the grant and using the online grant system to complete and submit their application.